Linaro/website/_themes/android-ecosystem.md

     class: theme_banner
     title: Android&trade; Ecosystem
     description: >
         Is Android a strategic OS for your company?
 Member companies and Linaro collaborate together with Google to improve the Android ecosystem.
 Our work is primarily in the Linux Kernel.
-By making decisions and coordinating engineering activity together, the Android ecosystem is more healthy which results in better Android products and improved efficiency creating those products.
+By making decisions and coordinating the engineering activities together, the Android ecosystem is more healthy, this leads to improved development efficiency and better Android products.
     image: /assets/images/content/Android_Ecosystem.png
     buttons:
       - title: How can Linaro help?